onkarsabnis/ProteinCrysPred_DL/README.md

 2. Download the model files ( all files *.hdf5 and files *.json) by running the following command: <br />
 `wget https://storage.entrydns.org/nextcloud/index.php/s/3ErNEaZiKp39x4N/download`

-3. Run the following two commands after downloading the model files:
+3. Run the following two commands after downloading the model files: <br />
-!unzip download
+!unzip download <br />
-!rm download
+!rm download <br />

 4. To train the model on your own data, run the following command (Train.py and the fasta file have to be in the same directory):
 $ !python Train.py <file.fasta>